nick10811/Discord_Webhook/README.md

 > You could modify this script if it is not suitable for your requirements.
 Please refer to the [official document](https://discord.com/developers/docs/resources/webhook#execute-webhook) to edit it.

+## Integrate into the schedule jobs
+In order to make a recurring reminder, we make a schedule to execute the script.
+I made two examples in the Example folder that will execute at 12PM every weekend.
+For Linux users, you could copy the content of cron into `/etc/crontab`.
+For macOS users, there is a `.plist` for you.
+You could place it in the `/Library/LaunchDaemons/` to execute by the system booting.
+Or place it in the `/Library/LaunchAgents/` to execute by user logging-in.

 ## Author
 * **Nick Yang** - [nick10811](https://github.com/nick10811)